 Since money is the cardinal fuel that keeps a business running, where you store it matters.
-With choices abound, picking the right type of bank account is not too different than searching for the right home- it needs to keep your money safe, help it flourish and hit all the right boxes on your checklist.
+With so many available options, picking the correct type of bank account is not too different than searching for the right home.
+It needs to keep your money safe, help it flourish, and hit all the right boxes on your checklist.

-There are several types of bank accounts available catered to businesses, but most are derivatives of these two basic types- a business checking account and business savings account.
-Both come with their strengths and weaknesses, but they also work seamlessly together.
+There are several types of bank accounts available catered to businesses, but most are derivatives of these two basic types- a business checking account and a business savings account.
+Both have their strengths and weaknesses, but they also work seamlessly together.

-In short, storing your capital in a business checking account keeps it safe and easily accessible for an unperturbed cash flow cycle.
-A business savings account, however, is more suitable for storing funds and have it accrue interest as it matures.
+Storing your capital in a business checking account offers safety and accessibility for an unperturbed cash flow cycle.
+A business savings account, however, is more suitable for storing funds and having them accrue interest as it matures.

-The best option for you depends on a variety of factors like the size of your business, size of your cash reserve and your financial goals.
+The best option for you depends on various factors, like the size of your business, your cash reserve, and your financial goals.

-In this article, we are going to take an in-depth look at Business savings account, and how your business can benefit from having this type of account.
+In this article, we will take an in-depth look at a business savings account and how your business can benefit from this type of account.

-Typically when businesses start making higher profits, they can opt to place that extra fund in an account that rewards them for saving which is the purpose of a business savings account.
-Every business needs a contingency plan to tackle unforeseen financial liabilities or bigger purchases in the future.
-Businesses with surplus capital they don't have an immediate need for can store the excess in this interest-bearing account, and have it grow independently.
+When businesses start making higher profits, they can opt to place that extra fund in an account that rewards them for saving, which is the purpose of a business savings account.
+Every business needs a contingency plan to tackle unforeseen financial liabilities or more significant purchases in the future.
+Companies with surplus capital they don't have an immediate need for can store the excess in this interest-bearing account and have it grow independently.

-It’s not mandatory for a business to have a savings account of course, but they should because in case of a financial need that's difficult to meet, it becomes an excellent alternative to taking a loan or exhausting the funds in the primary checking account.
-That said, a business savings account is not designed to be a working account, but rather an additional source of fund that you can find financial solace in when you need to.
+A business doesn't need to have a savings account, of course.
+Still, they should because, in case of a financial need that's difficult to meet, it becomes an excellent alternative to taking a loan or exhausting the funds in the primary checking account.
+However, a business savings account is not designed to be a working account but rather an additional source of funds in which you can find financial solace when you need to.

 For a business savings account to be eligible for FDIC coverage, it has to meet these two requirements: